ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 ![Linking your book to a GitHub repository](/assets/colaboracion/linkingyourbooktoagithubrepo.png)

-#### Setting up webhooks

-The final step is to configure a **webhook** on your GitHub repository that will let GitBook know when your repository is updated.

 After completing step {#linking}, a new Integration panel will appear on your book's GitHub settings page.

 ![Synchronizing GitHub repo with GitBook](/assets/colaboracion/syncgithubgitbook.png)